kluntje/kluntje/packages/services/README.md

 ### MediaQueryService

-Service, that fires "kl-mq-change"-events on window, when mq-change occures.
+Service, that fires "kl-mq-change"-events on window, when mq-change occurs.

 ```javascript
 import { MediaQueryService } from "@kluntje/services";